-Writing a simple checker is easy!
-Don't let the details in this section overwhelm you.
-This section contains many details for people who want to write powerful checkers, but you may not need all of it, at least at first.
+The rest of this section contains many details for people who want to more write powerful checkers.
+You won't need all of the details, at least at first.
 In addition to reading this section of the manual, you may find it helpful to examine the implementations of the checkers that are distributed with the Checker Framework, or to create your checker by modifying another one.
 The Javadoc documentation of the framework is available online at http://pag.csail.mit.edu/jsr308/current/doc/.